PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 LIT uses a [complex selection model](https://github.com/PAIR-code/lit/blob/main/documentation/ui_guide.md#datapoint-selections) and different modules react to it differently.
-Salience Maps only care about the primary selection (the data point highlighted deep in the data table) in a slice of elements, whereas Feature Attribution uses the entire list of selected elements.
+Salience Maps only care about the primary selection (the data point highlighted in a deep cyan hue in the data table) in a slice of elements, whereas Feature Attribution uses the entire list of selected elements.